You need to start using a timeline template.

-Whether you’re showing off your company’s milestones to potential investors, breaking down a project into individual tasks for your team, or just organizing your week to come, these templates will let you forget about formatting and get straight down to recording and using your relevant data.
+Whether you’re showing off your company’s milestones to potential investors, breaking down a project into individual tasks for your team, or just organizing your week to come, a timeline template will let you forget about formatting and get straight down to recording and using your relevant data.

 Every single one of these is free to use and doesn’t require an email address, account creation, or anything of the sort – I’ve just collected the best templates from across the web in one place for you to have a wide selection.
 All 18 will be organized into one of four categories: